 The characters in the narrative grow naturally, not out of contrivance, but of their own volition, allowing for humour to develop, for the display of simple humanity, for pathos and sorrow to be expressed in the face of death, for injustice to be suffered, and the achievement of the final irony.

 “I’m sure, Oscar, that you’re doing the right thing,” Miss Tarbell concluded reassuringly: “It hasn’t been an easy decision to make but I’m sure it’s the proper thing to do.”

 “Humph!
 Yes.
 Well that’s done.
 I’ll go and join Gertrude in the garden, she may need help.
 You know what a bully George can be, and Gertrude just cannot stand up to him.
 I’ll go and see what’s going on.”

 He moved to the edge of his chair ready to stand up when Miss Tarbell exclaimed: “What was that?”
 Inclining her head and pricking up her ears: “There’s someone there, outside the door.”

 “The devil there is!” exclaimed Oscar, turning to look directly at the door.
 Neither had initially heard the soft footfalls outside the library door which had been left ajar when Oscar came in.
 Someone may have overheard the conversation, or, certainly, the latter part of it and the phone call to Christopher Southwaite.
 Miss Tarbell jumped up before Oscar and with the alacrity of a whippet was there in an instant, but, despite her speed, whoever it may have been had disappeared.’

-The novel is to be published shortly in February, 2019 by IngramSpark.
+The novel was published in July, 2019 by IngramSpark.